 I eyed these things when each of our previous children were babies but always ended up convincing myself that I didn’t need another baby gadget.
 Recently though my sister-in-law offered to let me borrow hers and you all, it has been a total lifesaver!
 Our little guy (baby #4) absolutely loves it and it keeps him happy for such a long time.

-I love that they are made from material that doesn’t make you sweat and allows your skin to breath- key to avoid getting yeast infections/thrush.
+I love that they are made from a material that doesn’t make you sweat and allows your skin to breath- key to avoid getting yeast infections/thrush.
 So many of the other brands that I tried have a plastic backing and caused me to sweat and always made me feel slightly damp.